-Over the course of 8 days, staggered across two half-terms, I employed the fantastic services of @HeatherLeatt and @LornaChampCork; both current HMI advisors; who took it upon themselves, to lead my staff in teaching and learning sessions and pair up with individuals on learning walks across the school.
+Over the course of 8 days, staggered across two half-terms, we led staff in teaching and learning sessions and paired up with individuals on learning walks across the school.

 Staff now have their finger on the pulse and were very appreciative of the intensive training they received in making formal judgements and providing verbal feedback.
 Initial feedback was very positive and the long-terms implications of this CPD has shown, that our entire senior and middle leadership teams can act and make judgements accordingly.

 We also modified our Appraisal policy in light of DfE changes for September 2012.
 Rather than being restricted to union-guidance with 3 observations per academic year.
 We removed the quantity and replace this with ‘according to the needs of the individuals‘.
 This has been successful on many levels.

 Firstly, if you are judged ‘Good or Outstanding’, then you no longer needed a formal observation, unless your appraiser raised concerns with your performance.
 The chances are, of course, remote.
 Secondly, with staff who are judged ‘Requires Improvement’ or ‘Inadequate’, the removal of 3 observations per year allowed us to put in place, our own tailored ‘Good in Ten’ CPD programme to support the individual outside of appraisal cycle.
 Our success stories are varied and after an initial cohort (2012-13), I can report a 66% improvement for participants on the programme.